anicca048/Kebab/Readme.md

 	Connection Options Group - This group is used to filter and clear connections in the Connections Tab.
-The Display filter text box uses a custom display filter syntax, that is very simular to libpcap capture filter syntax.
-It allows "tcp", "udp", "iso", and "asn" keywords, as well as "host" and "port" keywords (with "src" and "dst" modifyers, and ranges using '-' delimiter).
-The display filter string only uses "and" logic, so connetions must match all keywords, modifyers, and values expressed.
+The Display filter text box uses a custom display filter syntax, that is very similar to libpcap capture filter syntax.
+It allows "tcp", "udp", "iso", and "asn" keywords, as well as "host" and "port" keywords (with "src" and "dst" modifiers, and ranges using '-' delimiter).
+The display filter string only uses "and" logic, so connections must match all keywords, modifiers, and values expressed.
 An example would be:
             <tcp src host 10.0.0.0-10.255.255.255 dst port 22-23>
         or: